alh1m1k/goTerminalBt/README.md

 | xarg | https://github.com/xarg/gopathfinding | A* impl |
 | xiaonanln | https://github.com/xiaonanln/go-lockfree-pool | pool |

-me for the bugs...
+and me for the game bugs...

 ## Problems
++ It's hard
 + Glitch ai behavior
 + Rare crash on closing
-+ Flickering then many unit displays on screen (only Windows Terminal), try to reduce unit count or disable color
++ Flickering when many unit displays on screen (only for Windows Terminal), try to reduce unit count or disable color

 ### Disclaimer
 I'm not a game developer and not a Go developer

 #### Random with color
 ![Alt-текст](/withColor.png "Colorfull")